 Oregon Recording Law Summary:

-You may not record oral conversations without the consent of all involved parties.*
+You may not record oral communication without the consent of all involved parties.*

 *This law does not apply to those using a visible recording device to capture audio in any of the following situations:

-- Regular classes or related educational activities within public and private schools.
+- Regularly scheduled classes or related educational activities within public and private schools.

 - Private gatherings where everyone taking part knew or should have been expected to know they were being recorded.

 - Recording a law enforcement officer while they are in a working capacity (without interfering).

 If you are a third-party and require consent from the parties taking part in the conversation, the Federal Communications Commission (FCC) states that you may gain consent to make a recording by:

 - In Oregon, the laws are much less strict for an unconcealed recording device, if you are in an area where recording is allowed and are openly using a device to make an audio recording then you are likely doing so legally.

 For additional protections you can also gain further consent by: